-Leaving a job is never easy.
+What is a fair severance package in California?
+This is a question we get a lot at our Oakland law firm.
+Leaving a job is never easy but when you do you may have to negotiate a severance agreement in California.
 Whether it is due to a lay-off, corporate restructuring, or differences in vision, the transition to a new position always presents challenges.
 A severance package — generally defined as benefits paid to an employee when they leave a company — helps to provide some relief during the transition.

 On April 30, 2018, the Supreme Court of California issued an important decision affecting the analysis of whether a worker is properly classified as an independent contractor versus an employee.
 The classification of a worker as an employee or an independent contractor impacts the rights and remedies of workers, and it is often a contentious issue in employment and labor disputes.